-Springtown is for people who've made the trade-off decision: more land and space in exchange for a real commute and rural infrastructure.
-Homes average around $390,000, houses rent for $2,000–$2,100 per month, and the population grew 85% since 2020.
-If the drive on Hwy 199 doesn't scare you off, Parker County is delivering on the promise of affordable land in a fast-growing market.
+Springtown is for people who have made the trade-off decision: more land and space in exchange for a real commute and rural infrastructure.
+Homes average around $391,000, houses rent for $2,000 to $2,100 per month, and the population grew 85% since 2020.
+If the drive on Hwy 199 does not scare you off, Parker County is delivering on the promise of affordable land in a fast-growing market.

 What Springtown Actually Is

-Springtown sits 25–27 miles northwest of downtown Fort Worth on State Highway 199, in Parker County — with a small slice extending into Wise County.
+Springtown sits 25 to 27 miles northwest of downtown Fort Worth on State Highway 199, in Parker County, with a small slice extending into Wise County.
 The city proper had a population of 5,719 in 2026, up 85% since 2020.
-That makes it the fastest-growing version of itself it's ever been.
+That makes it the fastest-growing version of itself it has ever been.
 Parker County as a whole is up 21% since 2020 with a 4.6% annual growth rate, tracking similarly to what Collin County looked like a decade ago.

 Who This Market Is For

-Commuters who've done the math and decided the extra 15–20 minutes versus Azle or 76179 is worth it for the acreage, price, and space.
-These buyers self-select — they are not accidental Springtown buyers.
+Commuters who have done the math and decided the extra 15 to 20 minutes versus Azle or 76179 is worth it for the acreage, price, and space.
+These buyers self-select: they are not accidental Springtown buyers.

 Weatherford median pricing has climbed.
 Aledo runs higher still.
 Springtown is the affordability play within the same general Parker County footprint for buyers who want that landscape without that price tag.

-For sellers: with 394 active listings and 25 sales in 30 days, this is not a fast market.
+For sellers: with 394 active listings and roughly 100 sales a month, this is not a fast market.
 Price to the current market from day one.
-Chasing the market down from an aggressive opening price will cost you more time than it saves you on final price.
+Chasing the market down from an aggressive opening price will cost you more time than it saves on final price.

 The rent-to-price ratio runs well below 1%, so Springtown is not a cash-flow-first market.
-The investment case here is long-term appreciation in a fast-growing county, with rental income that covers or nearly covers carrying costs.
-Pricing the rent correctly from the start matters — see: How much should I charge for rent?
-(76179 baseline — Springtown runs similar for comparable house types).
+The investment case is long-term appreciation in a fast-growing county, with rental income that covers or nearly covers carrying costs.
+Pricing the rent correctly from the start matters.
+See: How much should I charge for rent?
+(76179 baseline; Springtown runs similar for comparable house types).

-Springtown ISD is a C-rated district — same rating as Azle ISD.
+Springtown ISD is a C-rated district, same rating as Azle ISD.
 It is not a selling point, and it is not going to crater interest either.
-The buyers who choose Springtown are usually not leading with schools; they are leading with land, space, and affordability.
+Buyers who choose Springtown are usually not leading with schools; they are leading with land, space, and affordability.
 A 92% graduation rate and 15:1 student-teacher ratio are not numbers that suggest a failing district.
 Flag it honestly in any listing conversation, and let buyers make the call.

 Commute & Daily Life

-~25 miles northwest of downtown Fort Worth via State Highway 199.
-Budget 35–45 minutes to Fort Worth under normal conditions, more during rush hour.
-Parker County sits on the western edge of the DFW MSA — less than an hour to DFW airport under normal traffic.
+About 25 miles northwest of downtown Fort Worth via State Highway 199.
+Budget 35 to 45 minutes to Fort Worth under normal conditions, 45 to 60 minutes in rush hour.
+Parker County sits on the western edge of the DFW MSA, less than an hour to DFW airport under normal traffic.

 Walkable amenities: very limited.
 Springtown has basic services (gas, grocery, fast food), but for big-box retail, medical, or anything resembling a town center, most residents drive to Weatherford (15 miles south) or Decatur (25 miles north).
-That is not unusual for this market — buyers who choose Springtown have priced that in — but it is worth naming plainly.
+That is not unusual for this market: buyers who choose Springtown have priced that in.
+Still worth naming plainly.

 Property Types & What You'll Actually Find